12 Week Dumbbell Workout Plan (PDF) Using Special 10 Exercises Proven Best

 While gym shopping, look for a location with multiple dumbbell racks, and preferably a mix of hex dumbbells and round dumbbells.

-For individuals who plan to implement the full body dumbbell workout routine at home (PDF) below, invest in a dumbbell tower or adjustable dumbbells.
+For individuals who plan to implement the full body dumbbell exercise regimen at home (PDF) below, invest in a dumbbell tower or adjustable dumbbells.
 Both choices have their pros and cons.

 While reading the exercise descriptions below, take note of the recommended weights for reference while equipment shopping.
 And remember that as you get stronger, you can always purchase heavier dumbbells!